Nyon: Education

 In the 2009/2010 school year there were a total of 1,867 students in the Nyon school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 1,249 children of which 563 children (45.1%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 995 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 806 students in those schools.
 There were also 66 students who were home schooled or attended another non-traditional school.

 Nyon is home to three museums; the Musée historique, the Musée du Léman and the Musée romain.
 In 2009 the Musée historique was visited by 14,164 visitors (the average in previous years was 26,194).
 In 2009 the Musée du Léman was visited by 20,596 visitors (the average in previous years was 23,020).
 In 2009 the Musée romain, was closed for renovations but in previous years it had an average of 9,225 visitors.

 As of 2000, there were 1,582 students in Nyon who came from another municipality, while 415 residents attended schools outside the municipality.

 Nyon is home to 2 libraries; the Bibliothèque municipale de Nyon and the École d'ingénieurs de Changins.
 There was a combined total (As of 2008) of 53,262 books or other media in the libraries, and in the same year a total of 117,481 items were loaned out.

 Collège Champittet, an international school, has its Nyon campus in the commune.

 Sports

-Nyon is home to FC Stade Nyonnais, who play in the Swiss Promotion League, and their ground Colovray Sports Centre.
+Nyon is home to FC Stade Nyonnais, who play in the Swiss Challenge League, and their ground Colovray Sports Centre.

 Nyon Rugby Club is one of the most successful rugby teams in Switzerland, regularly ending top of their leagues in both the first and second teams leagues, they also have a third team, youth, ladies and veterans side and also are based at the Colovray Centre.

+Nyon Basket Feminin is based in Nyon.
+Nyon Basket plays in SB League Women, the top-tier women's professional basketball league in Switzerland.